 “Civilisation exists with nature’s consent, subject to change without notice” (Will Durrant).

-Second pic of this scene, just south of the turnoff to Coronet Peak skifields near Queenstown, New Zealand.
+Second painting of this scene, just south of the turnoff to Coronet Peak skifields near Queenstown, New Zealand.
 This is the full U-shaped glacial valley, with the moraine on the floor and sides as bulldozed about by the huge ice sheets.
 Dick Frizzell also painted this scene in 1999, “Small Valley” – per gallery pic#2.
-My earlier painting zoomed in on the younger V-shaped Shotover river gorge at the end, as carved by the outflow from the glacier – see gallery pic#1.
+My earlier painting zoomed in on the younger V-shaped Shotover river gorge at the end, as carved by the outflow from the glacier – see gallery pic#1 (sold at Mana arts Trail 2019).

 Originally part of Zealandia, raised from the Pacific by monumental earthquakes on a scale we can scarcely imagine, sculpted by ice and now by rain, wind and erosion, not really volcanic, glacial nor earthquake (maybe a bit) country down here these days, but who knows, our young land is very much a work in progress.
 Hobbit country for sure.